telerik/blazor-docs/components/menu/events.md

 # Events

-This article explains the events available in the Telerik Menu for Blazor:
+This article describes the events available in the Telerik Menu for Blazor:

 * [`OnClick`](#onclick)
 * [`OnItemRender`](#onitemrender)

 ## OnItemRender

-The `OnItemRender` event fires when Menu items or Menu popup items render.
+The `OnItemRender` event fires when each Menu item renders.
 It allows you to customize the appearance of an item.

-As an argument, the event handler receives an object of type `MenuItemRenderEventArgs` that contains the following properties:
+The event handler receives an argument object of type `MenuItemRenderEventArgs` that contains the following properties:

 | Property | Type | Description |
 | --- | --- | --- |